 Many of you have yet to experience the US Open.
-Those that have will probably agree with me that it’s really a ton of fun with enough food and drink options to make your head spin.
-My favorite thing to nosh on at the Open has always been (and may always be) the signature lobster roll.
-Here’s my lobster roll recipe to make at home while you sit and watch the Semis and Finals this weekend!
-Enjoy!
+Those that have will probably agree that it’s really a ton of fun with enough food and drink options to make your head spin.
+Our favorite thing to nosh on at the Open has always been (and may always be) the signature lobster roll.
+So here’s our take on it.
+It’s a recipe we think you can easily make and enjoy at home, especially if you plan to stay in and watch tennis.